 Othnielia for [American paleontologist] Othniel [Charles Marsh] Late Jurassic (155.7-150.8 MYA) 2.6 ft (80 cm)?
 Chicken?
 Colorado The best skeletons once considered to be from Othnielia are now regarded as the newly named " Othnielosaurus ."
 Othnielia proper is restricted to a femur (thigh bone).
-Othnielosaurus [American paleontologist] Othniel [Charles Marsh]'s reptile e Late Jurassic (155.7-150.8 MYA) 4.6 ft (1.4 m) Turkey Utah, Wyoming The most common small dinosaur from the Late Jurassic of North America.
+Othnielosaurus [American paleontologist] Othniel [Charles Marsh]'s reptile Late Jurassic (155.7-150.8 MYA) 4.6 ft (1.4 m) Turkey Utah, Wyoming The most common small dinosaur from the Late Jurassic of North America.
 Once considered specimens of Othnielia .
 Phyllodon leaf tooth Late Jurassic (155.7-150.8 MYA) 4.6 ft (1.4 m) Turkey Portugal Known only from a partial jaw and teeth.
 Similar to Drinker.
-Stormbergia for the Stormberg Group Early Jurassic (196.5-183 MYA) 6.6 ft (2 m) Wolf Lesotho Named in 2005; a bigger relative of Lesothosaurus.
+Stormbergia for the Stormberg Group Early Jurassic (196.5-183 MYA) 6.6 ft (2 m) Wolf Lesotho Named in 2005; a bigger relative of Lesothosaurus .
+In fact, this may be no more than an adult Lesothosaurus .
 Xiaosaurus dawn reptile Middle Jurassic (167.7-161.2 MYA) 3.3 ft (1 m) Turkey China May be a very primitive ornithopod.
 Not yet officially named Early Cretaceous (118-110MYA) ? ?
 Maryland Known only from isolated teeth; possibly a ceratopsian.